spbkaizo/baudio/BUILD.md

 Next, do the two unmarked 0603 capacitors nearby, these are 0.1uF and used in filtering the power supply to the DAC.
 Then, solder the two R22 resistors marked on the PCB - these go onto the USB D+ and D- signal lines.

 At this point, you should have soldered 6 components near the DAC.
 Next up are the two to the right of it, again these are 0603 sized 0.1uF filtering caps.
-Immediately above this goes yet another 0603 0.1uF cap.
+Immediately above this goes yet another 0603 0.1uF cap, and above this one another 0.1uF connecting to the LM1117 copper plane.

+This should leave you with a space for one of the tantalum capacitors to the right of UC2.
+These are polarized, so check the orientation.
+To the right of that, yet another 0.1uF 0603 capacitor.
+Then, in between the LM1117 and PSC2 marking goes another 10uF tantalum.

+Erroneously marked (10u) on the board is an 0805 space for a 1u capacitor (C9 on the PCM2706 Schematic).
+Fit this part next.

 Next, solder into place R2, just above the i2s/spdif connector, which needs soldering in next.
 This is a 3P male header, which you will jumper to toggle between the two modes.
 It doesn't make which mode you select, just make sure that one is selected as I'm unsure what happens if it's left floating.